projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixed hierarchy component filter
-- Reworked shading models
-- Optimization to deferred renderer
-- Improvements to scene depth shading model
-- Fixed viewport left view
-- Improvements to error logger
+- Tracker for open projects
-- Improvements to console view
+- Improvements to the backend